sebawita/articles/Intro-to-code-sharing.md

 ### Code Snippet

-If you are using Visual Studio Code then you could create a code snippet to help you with this taks.
-Here is the snippet I use:
+If you are using Visual Studio Code then you could use a code snippet to help you with this taks.

+You could use the plugin [angular-native-seed Snippets](https://marketplace.visualstudio.com/items?itemName=sebawita.angular-native-seed-snippets) that provides you with snippets to quickly generare code for `routes` and `module`.

+Or you could [manually add the snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) to your project:

 ```
 "share-router": {